Steinshark/ReinforcementLearning/README.md

 - pygame
 - pytorch (Cuda not necessary, but speeds up alot. also some code may have hard coded in ".cuda()" (sorry!)
 - matplotlib
 - numpy
-- pygame

 Algorithm at a 10_000ft view:

 - play snake games balancing exploration (random moves) and exploitation (current models best guess)
 - record all board states (a 3 channel image), move choices, outcomes (+reward if move led immediately to eating the food, -reward if death, either 0 or slight -reward for plain step)
-- after playing 'train_every' games, take the detached of experiences, add it to a pool, sample randomly from it, and training the NN to accurately predict the reward via the Bellman Eqn.
+- after playing 'train_every' games, take the set of experiences, add it to a pool, sample randomly from it, and training the NN to accurately predict the reward via the Bellman Eqn.
 - tweak and run at your pleasure!

 enjoy!